helmi75/helmi75/README.md

 -Hi, I'm @helmi75

-👀 I'm interested in Python developing, data science, machine learning, and deep learning.

-🌱 I'm currently learning and expanding my knowledge in these fields.
+👀 I'm interested in Python App development, data Analyst and  machine learning, 🌱 I'm currently learning and expanding my knowledge in these fields.

 💞️ I'm looking to collaborate on projects related to data science and machine learning.